 If you have an Associate Degree in Nursing (ADN), then you can apply for special MSN programs known as bridge programs.
 Nowadays the standard education expected to become a NP is to earn a Doctor of Nursing Practice (DNP).
 Universities offering DNP are University of Washington, University of Pittsburgh, Purdue University, and The University of Texas at Arlington.
 These programs take three year for its completion and provide advanced knowledge and theory on the related courses such as Chronic Illness issues, Health care policy, evidence inquiries and many more.

 CertificationTo qualify and hone your skills in the field of nursing, there are various certifications offered by association, universities, colleges, online organizations, and non-profit organizations.

-- Non-profit organizations:There are various non-profit organizations such as The American Academy of Nurse Practitioners, Nurse Journal, National University, and NCC which offer various nursing programs in different fields.
+- Non-profit organizations:There are various non-profit organizations such as The American Academy of Nurse Practitioners, Nurse Journal, and National University which offer various nursing programs in different fields.
 These programs will demonstrate your expertise in the field and foster on the abilities that are required by nurse practitioners.

 - For-profit educational companies:here are many companies like Alison which offer a nurse practitioner certification in nursing and patient care.
 This course will teach you with all the skills required to provide patient care to elders and important steps for physical examination.
 Other than this, Udemy also offers a certification on how to become a nurse practitioner which will cover all the minute details related to the course.